 Taking the Exit Exam

-Legal Studies students must respond to the initial notification and confirm receipt and understanding of the Academic Honesty Policy before they will be granted access to the Qualtrics exam.
+Legal Studies students must respond to the initial notification and confirm receipt and understanding of the Academic Honesty Policy before they will be granted access to the Legal Studies Exit Exam Blackboard shell.

 Justice students will be added to the Justice Exit Exam Blackboard shell and notified by email to their preferred email address.